 The previous consideration was too qualitative.
 To be more accurate, let us include the percolation theory.
-For the conductance finiteness, ZGLs should connect the opposite sides of the sample $x=0$ and $x=L_1$.
+For conductance finiteness, ZGLs should connect the opposite sides of the sample $x=0$ and $x=L_1$.
 The probability of one of the phases in connecting the borders can be found using the correlation function $G(r)$ \cite{shkl-efros}.
 In the percolation threshold vicinity

-where $L_c=a|\xi-\xi_c|^{-\nu}$, $\eta=2-\frac{\gamma}{\nu}\approx 0.22$, $\gamma\approx 2.38$, $\nu\approx 1.34$.
-Near the percolation threshold, the probability, for the edge, of crossing the sample in points ${\bf r}_1=(0,y_1)$, ${\bf r}_2=(L_1,y_2)$, $0<y_1$ and $y_2<L_2$ has the same order as the probability of ${\bf r}_1$ and ${\bf r}_2$ points to belong to the same cluster, namely $G(|{\bf r}_1-{\bf r}_2|)a^{-2}dy_1dy_2$.
-The fractal dimension of the large cluster hull is close to 1, see \cite{voss}.
+where $L_c=a|\xi-\xi_c|^{-\nu}$, $\eta=2-\frac{\gamma}{\nu}\approx 0.22$, $\gamma\approx 2.38$, and $\nu\approx 1.34$.
+Near the percolation threshold, the probability, for the edge, of crossing the sample in points ${\bf r}_1=(0,y_1)$, ${\bf r}_2=(L_1,y_2)$, $0<y_1$ and $y_2<L_2$, has the same order as the probability of ${\bf r}_1$ and ${\bf r}_2$ points to belong to the same cluster, namely $G(|{\bf r}_1-{\bf r}_2|)a^{-2}dy_1dy_2$.
+The fractal dimension of the large cluster hull is close to 1 (see \cite{voss}).
 This follows from the fact that, on the threshold, exactly half of the neighboring sites of OI belongs to an OI or a TI subset.
 So, the probability of that a site belongs to a cluster border has the order of 1; for example, in the site problem on a square lattice, this probability is 15/16).
 As a result, we can replace the correlation function of edge points by the correlation function of OI or TI sites.